-I catch the train back to Dalwhinnie and cycle straight into a blizzard south of Inverness.
+I catch the train back to Dalwhinnie and cycle straight into a blizzard south of Inverness, even turning down the offer of a lift by what could have only been an angel, in a pickup truck.
 It absorbs all my strength just to stay on the bike, and not for the first time I wonder about this odd basic training course into which I’ve almost absentmindedly enrolled.

 My last day (day eight, says my heart; day 10, my brain; day 20, my knees) is a lovely half-remembered dream lit by limitless sunshine.
 I tickle the coast and for a brief spell take an unexpected ride on wonderful roller-coaster hills.

 John O’Groats is a ghost town, not a soul to even tell me where to sign the end-to-ender’s book.
 So I leave no footprint in this little windbreak off the North Sea.
-I ring my wife to have an audience of at least one, and wonder how each night’s dispatches have affected her: at times she must have thought I was some kind of dream, veering into nightmare, that she was having back in London.
+I phone home to have an audience of at least one, and wonder how each night’s dispatches have affected she who waits: at times she must have thought I was some kind of dream, veering into nightmare, that she was having back in London.
 I take a picture of myself, and climb back onto my hybrid — half bike, half me, for better or for worse.
 I head off, whimsy my compass, to see Scotland.
 No direction home.
 Like a rolling stone.